 Directed by Budd Boetticher

 A smartly directed mid-fifties noir with a sensational central performance from the overlooked Wendell Corey, The Killer is Loose shows director Budd Boetticher at ease with a modest budget, creating good crime-story suspense.
 Thanks to actor Corey, the show is also a must-see step in the development of cinematic psycho killers.
-Even when psychology elbowed its way into screen thrillers in the 1940s, villains were rarely actually crazy, just ‘Bad.’
+Although psychology elbowed its way into screen thrillers in the 1940s, villains were rarely actually crazy, just ‘Bad.’
 Anyone depicted as insane exhibited a reassuringly broad range of crazy behaviors — nervous tics, verbal quirks, unmistakably aberrant behaviors.
 In 1960 Norman Bates got all the attention as a ‘nice boy who obeys his mother.’
 But a few others preceded him, as deranged screen killers that behave ‘just like normal people.’
 Today we’re still bothered by killers without instantaneously explainable motivations – after every mass killing, we want a pat explanation for crimes often committed just for their own sake.